 In a day and age where social media is king, for many businesses a huge part of being visible online includes maintaining a blog.
-Like most Lincolnshire wedding photographers, we’re avid bloggers!
+Like most Staffordshire wedding photographers, we’re avid bloggers!
 We love sharing snapshots of happy couples and wonderful weddings.
 We’re quite often asked whether we blog everything that we shoot, or when we’ll be blogging a particular session.

 The truth is, we don’t blog everything.